xcv-/ideavim/docs/README.txt

 Disabling the @NAME@ Plugin

 If you wish to disable the plugin, select the "Tools|VIM Emulator" menu so it is unchecked.
-You must also select "Options|Keymaps" and make a keymap other than "vim" the active keymap.
-At this point IDEA will work with it's regular keyboard shortcuts.
+All keyboard shortcuts will return to their normal, non-VIM settings.

 Changes to IDEA